Jeremy Kimball

-Jeremy Kimball, (born March 1, 1991) is an American mixed martial arts fighter who formerly competed in the Light Heavyweight division of the Ultimate Fighting Championship.
+Jeremy Kimball (born March 1, 1991) is an American mixed martial artist who formerly competed in the Light Heavyweight division of the Ultimate Fighting Championship.
 A professional competitor since 2010, Kimball has also formerly competed for Bellator MMA and the RFA.

 Background

 Kimball was born in Burlington, Vermont but raised in Colorado Springs, Colorado, attending Doherty High School.
 Kimball began training at the age of eight, under the tutelage of his father Ernest, an MMA coach.

 Mixed martial arts career

 Ultimate Fighting Championship

 Kimball made his promotional debut on January 28, 2017 against Marcos Rogério de Lima at UFC on Fox: Shevchenko vs. Peña.
 He lost via TKO in the first round.

 Kimball faced Josh Stansbury on June 25, 2017 at UFC Fight Night 112.
 He won the fight in the first round via TKO.
 The win also earned Kimball his first Performance of the Night bonus award.

 Kimball faced Dominick Reyes on December 2, 2017 at UFC 218.
 He lost the fight via submission in the first round.

 Kimball faced promotional newcomer Darko Stošić on July 22, 2018 at UFC Fight Night: Shogun vs. Smith.
 He lost the fight via technical knockout.